losizm/scamper/README.md

 def removeContentType(): HttpMessage
 ```

-With them imported, you can work with the header using a specialized header
+With them imported, you can work with the header using its specialized header
 type.

 ```scala